taylorrf/me/README.md

 It's using Rack and are ready to be deployable on Heroku.

-To make some changes and run locally, just type:
+To make some changes or just to run locally, simple run:
-$ foreman server
+$ foreman start

 If someone are planning to use it to delivery your own homepage feel free.